SapphireMC/Sapphire/README.md

 </dependency>
 ```

-Yes, this also includes all API provided by Paper, Spigot, and Bukkit.
+Yes, this also includes all API provided by Purpur, Pufferfish, Paper, Spigot, and Bukkit.

 ## Building and setting up